Sync Metadata Between Photo Mechanic And Capture One

 When you like to exchange metadata between applications, you look for common ground.
 Both Photo Mechanic and Capture One can read and write to XMP sidecar files.
 Let’s have a look at some details.

-Photo Mechanic Options
+Photo Mechanic options

 For both reading and writing metadata, Photo Mechanic offers two storage options: